-- Select Swisscom for Interworking Profile.
+- Select VF UK for Interworking Profile.

-- Select Swisscom_E164 for Signaling Manipulation Script (Section 7.2.7).
+- Select VF_UK_Hold for Signaling Manipulation Script as defined in Section 7.2.7.

 - Click Finish.

 7.2.5.
 Routing

 Routing profiles define a specific set of packet routing criteria that are used in conjunction with other types of domain policies to identify a particular call flow and thereby ascertain which security features will be applied to those packets.
 Parameters defined by Routing Profiles include packet transport settings, name server addresses and resolution methods, next hop routing information, and packet transport types.